 Kislev 24th until Tevet 2nd.

-The first day of Hanukkah falls on Nov.
-28th this Year, the same day as Thanksgiving day in the USA.
+The first day of Hanukkah falls on Dec.
+23rd this Year,

 The Feast of Dedication” or Hanukkah, — you will not find this Holiday in Lev.
 23 with the seven Feasts of the Lord.
 But we find it in John 10:22 and other places as well.
 I think it may be necessary to do a little history here before going on; this will not be a history lesson, just a little background.